MicrosoftDocs/learn/learn-pr/advocates/automatic-update-of-a-webapp-using-azure-functions-and-signalr/includes/7-exercise-host-a-static-website-using-a-storage-account.md

 1. Open the Visual Studio Code command palette via **CTRL/CMD+Shift+P**.

-1. Search for and select the **Azure Storage: Deploy to static website** command.
+1. Search for and select the **Azure Storage: Deploy to Static Website** command.

 1. Select the Storage account you created earlier.